-Fiscal year 2001 public health and human services expenditures were \$16.7 billion.
-For fiscal year 2002, \$18.6 billion has been budgeted for these purposes, an increase of 18.8 percent.
-Of the fiscal year 2002 expenditures, \$7.0 billion will be from the General Fund, an increase of \$221 million from amounts available for fiscal year 2001.
-Federal funds will increase by \$1.1 billion while augmentations will increase by \$329 million for fiscal year 2002.
-The fiscal year 2002 budget also includes \$286.5 million of receipts from the Tobacco Settlement Fund that will be expended for health care.
+Fiscal year 2002 public health and human services expenditures were \$18.5 billion.
+For fiscal year 2003, \$20.1 billion has been appropriated for these purposes, an increase of 8.6 percent.
+Of the fiscal year 2003 expenditures, \$7.0 billion will be from the General Fund.
+Federal funds will increase by \$1.0 billion while augmentations will increase by \$264 million for fiscal year 2003.
+The fiscal year 2003 budget also includes \$632.0 million of receipts from the Tobacco Settlement Fund that will be expended for health care.
 Federal funds matching the additional state Tobacco MSA funds are included in the increase noted above.
 Public health and human service programs are the largest single component of combined state and federal spending in the Commonwealth's operating budget.
 Even with the declining caseload from implementing welfare reform, the overall budget increase reflects higher costs to provide support for former welfare clients obtaining work, federal mandates, litigation and continued support of county operated programs for child welfare, mental health and mental retardation.

 Programs providing temporary financial assistance and medical assistance comprise the largest portion of public health and human services expenditures.
-General Fund expenditures for these assistance programs by the Commonwealth amounted to \$3.6 billion in fiscal year 2001 and the same amount is budgeted from the General Fund for fiscal year 2002.
-The enacted budget provides for use of approximately \$250 million of additional funds obtained from an intergovernmental transfer transaction for expected fiscal year 2002 program cost increases.
-Approximately 41 percent of the total cost of assistance to the economically needy is supported by Commonwealth funds appropriated from the General Fund.
+General Fund expenditures for these assistance programs by the Commonwealth amounted to \$3.9 billion in fiscal year 2002, while \$4.0 billion is budgeted from the General Fund for fiscal year 2003.
+The enacted budget provides for use of approximately \$250 million of additional funds obtained from an intergovernmental transfer transaction for expected fiscal year 2003 program cost increases.
+Approximately 32 percent of the total cost of assistance to the economically needy is supported by Commonwealth funds appropriated from the General Fund.
 The balance is provided from reimbursements by the federal government and through various program collection activities conducted by the Commonwealth.

 Medical assistance is a large component of public health and human services expenditures that continues to grow.
 Despite implementation of Commonwealth initiatives to restrain costs and to reduce the number of eligible persons the program continues to grow due to technology improvements and general medical inflation.
-Expenditures for medical assistance increased during the period from fiscal years 1991 through 2001 by an average annual rate of 10.7 percent.
-Fiscal year 2001 expenditures from Commonwealth funds were \$3.29 billion and the enacted budget for fiscal year 2002 is \$3.35 billion, an increase of 1.5 percent over the previous fiscal year.
+Expenditures for medical assistance increased during the period from fiscal years 1992 through 2002 by an average annual rate of 9.6 percent.
+Fiscal year 2002 expenditures from Commonwealth funds were \$3.37 billion and the enacted budget for fiscal year 2003 is \$3.46 billion, an increase of 2.7 percent over the previous fiscal year.
 The low rate of increase reflects the use of additional intergovernmental transfer transaction funding in place of Commonwealth revenues as noted above.
-Program funding for fiscal year 2002 reflects normal inflationary increases for long-term nursing home care and the accrued fee-for-service cost for acute care clients in the Lehigh/Capital region of the state anticipated to be included in mandatory managed care for the full year.
-The Commonwealth has begun to experience the rise in medical and pharmaceutical costs that has been occurring nationwide.
+Program funding for fiscal year 2003 reflects normal inflationary increases for long-term nursing home care and the annualized cost of clients in the Lehigh/Capital region of the state.
+The Commonwealth has experienced the rise in medical and pharmaceutical costs that has been occurring nationwide.
 This increase is particularly evident in the rates requested by the managed care providers and in services for children.
-Cost trends in the future will also be affected by a recent federal court decision that, coupled with the requirements of the federal Americans with Disabilities Act requirements, creates a near entitlement for increased community services for disabled people.
+Cost trends in the future will also be affected by a federal court decision that, coupled with the requirements of the federal Americans with Disabilities Act requirements, creates a near entitlement for increased community services for disabled people.